udia-software/udia-tasks-server/README.md

 ## Running Locally

-Make sure you have Python [installed properly](http://install.python-guide.org).
-Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/).
+Make sure you have Python [installed properly](http://install.python-guide.org), [Heroku Toolbelt](https://toolbelt.heroku.com/), and access to a running PostgreSQL instance (like [Postgres.app](http://postgresapp.com/)).

+If using Postgres.app as the DB, no configuration of the `DATABASE_URL` is needed.

 ```sh
 $ pipenv install